Welcome to Bradford

 Activate your IT account

-A few weeks before you start an email will be sent to you from email@example.com with instructions on how to activate your IT account.
+Before you start an email will be sent to you from email@example.com with instructions on how to activate your IT account.
 Please read and follow the steps in this process carefully as you will need your IT account to use University services.

 If you are having trouble with your new password you can set a new one here.